Meera Syal: Acting and writing career

-In 2023, Syal was awarded the BAFTA Fellowship, its highest accolade, for her career on screen.
 During her studies in Manchester, she joined the Stephen Joseph Studio, acting and later writing stage plays.
 On graduation, she had secured a place to study for an MA in drama and psychotherapy at the University of Leeds, and then to study for a PGCE to teach.
 However, she had also co-written the one-woman play One of Us with Jackie Shapiro, in which Syal performed all fifteen parts, about a West Midlands-born ethnic Indian girl who ran away from home to become an actress.
 First performed at the Stephen Joseph Studio, she then performed it at the National Student Drama Festival where it won a prize to perform at the Edinburgh International Festival, where it also won a prize.
 As a result, a director from the Royal Court Theatre contacted Syal, and asked her to perform in a play at the Royal Court on a three-year contract.

 Syal wrote the screenplay for the 1993 film Bhaji on the Beach, directed by Gurinder Chadha, who would later direct Bend It Like Beckham.
 In 1996 she played Miss Chauhan, a high school football coach in the film Beautiful Thing.
 She was on the team that wrote and performed in the BBC comedy sketch show Goodness Gracious Me (1996–2001), originally on radio and then on television.
-She was a scriptwriter on A. R. Rahman and Andrew Lloyd Webber's musical Bombay Dreams and she played the grandmother Sushila in the International Emmy-award-winning televisiion series The Kumars at No. 42, which ran for seven series, reviving the character in 2021 for BBC Radio 4's Gossip and Goddesses with Granny Kumar.
+She was a scriptwriter on A. R. Rahman and Andrew Lloyd Webber's musical Bombay Dreams and she played the grandmother Sushila in the International Emmy-award-winning television series The Kumars at No. 42, which ran for seven series, reviving the character in 2021 for BBC Radio 4's Gossip and Goddesses with Granny Kumar.

 In October 2008, she starred in the BBC Two sitcom Beautiful People.
 This role, as Aunty Hayley, continued in 2009.
 Syal starred in the eleventh series of Holby City as consultant Tara Sodi.
 In 2009, she guest starred in Minder and starred in the film Mad, Sad & Bad.
 In 2010, she played Shirley Valentine in a one-woman show at the Menier Chocolate Factory, later transferring to Trafalgar Studios.
 In the same year she played Nasreen Chaudhry in two episodes of Doctor Who alongside Matt Smith.

+In 2023, Syal was awarded the BAFTA Fellowship, its highest accolade, for her career on screen.

-Syal's memoir is due to be published in 2025.
+Syal's memoir, Vigilauntie, is due to be published in September 2026.

+Syal is set to star in a new production of The Children, a play by Lucy Kirkwood at the Lyric Hammersmith in September 2026.